Business and Human Rights

 Mechanisms for Addressing Outside Grievances (from suppliers, local communities, etc.)

 The Kawasaki Group have established a dedicated service desk for all officers and employees of our suppliers and those in our supply chain for products and services in Japan.
 The supplier hotline also fields grievances related to human rights.
 In addition, our website includes contact forms from which general inquiries can also be fielded.
-All inquiries which we receive from the supplier hotline and website are forwarded to the relevant divisions, and subsequently handled in an appropriate manner.
+In accordance with policies on handling of personal information, we respond to each inquiry received by providing information to the relevant departments and taking appropriate action to ensure that the whistleblower and the company with which the whistleblower is affiliated are not treated disadvantageously.
+Anonymous reports and inquiries are also accepted.

 Japan Center for Engagement and Remedy on Business and Human Rights (JaCER)